fygar256/general-assembler-axx/README.md

 ### Comment

--Sorry for original notation.
+-Please forgive the variation in notation.

--I think it will work on a scalar processor.
+-I think it will work with a scalar processor.
 I don't think there are any processors that directly store matrices and vectors in registers.

-### Future work
+### Future issues

 -Make it possible to write spaces in operands.

+-The order of evaluation of pattern files is difficult, so I will do something about it.

 ### Acknowledgements